justinhangoebl/multimedia-search-and-retrieval/README.md

 Run AutoEncoder.ipynb and MKGCN.ipynb to get the matrices and tracks for the UI.

+Late Fusion and Early Fusion are based on the models before ao if thosed worked we can just let them run.

 ## Evaluation

 Run the accuracy_experiments.ipynb notebook to get accuracies for all models.